OxyGo, OxyGo FIT, and OxyGo NEXT

 - The OxyGo is the easiest POC to maintain.
 Battery replacement can be done in less than 10 seconds.
 If the sieve beds go bad, they too can be replaced in one minute’s time.
 All other POCs need to be sent back to the manufacturer, which may take weeks to get back.

 - The new OxyGo FIT with Bluetooth capability and the My OxyGo App* was introduced last year and is essentially the same as the OxyGo, but weighs only 2.8 pounds and has 3 settings.
 It still has all the bells and whistles of the full-sized OxyGo, but in a smaller, lighter package.
 If the competition is staying awake at night trying to match all the features of the OxyGo, the OxyGo FIT is going to give them… Fits!

 Need more proof?

-Check out the recent Needham Report beginning on page 9.
+Check out the recent Needham Report from January of 2020.
 This is an independent research company that looked at portable concentrators.
 OxyGo did not make any financial contributions in the making of this report.